This post may contain affiliate links. Please read our disclosure policy.

 Servings 16 marshmallows

-Homemade Raspberry Marshmallows, made with fresh raspberry puree, are surprisingly easy to make and are a fun summer dessert your family will love!
+Homemade Raspberry Marshmallows, made with fresh raspberry puree, are surprisingly easy to make and are a fun summer dessert that are perfect for s'mores!

 Ingredients